garrandall/popular-music-data/tracks/what-is-love-haddaway.md

 Baby, don't hurt me
 Don't hurt me no more

-(Whoa, whoa, whoa, whoa, oh-whoa, whoa, ohh, ooh) (Whoa, whoa, whoa, whoa, oh-whoa, whoa, ohh, ooh)
+(Whoa, whoa, whoa, whoa, oh-whoa, whoa, oh, oh
+(Whoa, whoa, whoa, whoa, oh-whoa, whoa, oh, oh

 Oh, I don't know, what can I do?
 What else can I say, it's up to you